georglauterbach/uncore/documentation/content/development.md

 Submodule path 'scripts/libbash': checked out '...'
 ```

-Cloning submodules recursively is not needed and not wanted.
+Cloning submodules recursively is not needed and not desired.

 ## Git Flow